ValentinViennot/mindthegapblog/content/posts/investing-time/index.md

 ---
-title: "All we do is invest."
+title: All we do is invest.
 date: 2023-05-21T10:00:29+02:00
-slug: "all-we-do-is-investment"
+slug: all-we-do-is-investment
-tags: ["thoughts", "open market", "opinion"]
+tags:
+  - thoughts
+  - opinion
+  - open market
-keywords: ["investment", "market", "startup"]
+keywords:
-# draft: true
+  - investment
+  - market
+  - startup
 ---

 All we are doing is investment.
 Taking the bus to meet a friend?
 That's an investment.
 Quitting your job to work at another company?
 That's investing.
 Skipping the gym?
 Bad investment, but still one.
 Going to bed early?
 Probably a good investment.
 So let me give you my best investment advice: spend your time wisely.
 Imagine you are a millionaire and you are placing your entire fortune into 24 chunks of money every day.